 SGPs are a means of statistical modeling that group students into peer groups.
 Students are compared with other South Dakota students who score similarly on the summative assessment.
 Comparing peers with peers provides for a more accurate picture of how well a student is growing academically from year to year, based on how the student is performing relative to students performing at similar levels.

 Points for Academic Growth are based on the growth of all students and the growth of the students in a school who scored in the lowest quartile on the previous year’s assessment.
-Using a lowest quartile consideration, instead of a Gap/Nongap calculation, holds all schools accountable for closing the achievement gap for their students most at need.
+Using a lowest quartile consideration, holds all schools accountable for closing the achievement gap for their students most at need.

 The denominator for Academic Growth will consist of students in the current test administration year for which SD DOE has a score on the same assessment and the same subject area in a previous year.